How Old Is "Old Enough" for Contacts?

 In certain cases, very young children and even infants may need contact lenses.
 In

-these cases, it is the responsibility of the parents and/or other caregivers to manage
+these cases, it is the responsibility of the parents or other caregivers to manage

 the placement and care of the lenses.

-Experts say that it's important to have an eye care professional judge what a child
+Experts say that it's important to have an eye care professional judge what kind

-needs in the way of vision correction.
-Also, the child's capabilities and maturity
+of vision correction a child needs in the way of vision correction.
+Also, the child's

-No matter which type of lens a person wears, lens care is now easier and more convenient
+Contact lens care is now easier and more convenient than ever before, for all types

-than ever before.
-It has become a possibility for many children.
-Basic lens care includes
+of lenses.
+Wearing contacts has become a possibility for many children.
+Basic lens

-cleaning, rinsing, disinfecting, and storing with a special solution.
-This solution
+care includes cleaning, rinsing, disinfecting, and storing with a special solution.

-will keep lenses clean, comfortable, and free from bacteria.
-Both parents and children
+This solution will keep lenses clean, comfortable, and free of bacteria.
+Both parents

-should follow the exact instructions given them by their eye care professional.
+and children should follow the exact instructions given to them by their eye care